DFE-Digital/school-experience-devops/README.md

 * `postgresAdminPassword`
 * `postgresUserPassword`
 * `slackWebhook` - required but will be ignored if slackEnv is set to ''
+* `sentryDsn`  - required but will be ignored if set to ''
+* `dfeSigninSecret` - required nbu will be ignored if set to ''

 **The deploy script uses the `--template-uri` i.e. remote templates.
 This is required because it references Azure Key Vaults's with via [dynamic ids](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-keyvault-parameter#reference-secrets-with-dynamic-id)**